James (Jim) E. Davis

 Previously, Davis was Special Advisor to the Caltrans Director, and, from 2013 to 2018, he served as Division Chief of Project Management & Capital Outlay Support managing half of Caltrans operations.
 This immersed him in the policy and budget aspects of project delivery, and he oversaw teams managing 3,200 capital projects worth more than $40 billion.

-His project delivery expertise made him a natural to oversee and coordinate all aspects of California’s landmark Senate Bill 1, the Road Repair and Accountability Act (SB 1).
-Passed in 2017, SB 1 invests an additional $5 billion annually to fix state roads, highways and bridges and puts more dollars toward mass transit and safety.
-By 2027, the program is expected to repair or replace more than 17,000 lane miles of pavement, 500 bridges, 55,000 culverts, and 7,700 traffic operating systems.
-In its first fiscal year, the program achieved $133 million in new cost and efficiency savings and is on track to exceed that this year.
+His project delivery expertise made him a natural to oversee and coordinate all aspects of California's landmark Senate Bill 1, the Road Repair and Accountability Act (SB 1).
+In its second fiscal year, the program achieved $233 million in new cost and efficiency savings.

 In addition, Davis has served as District 4 Director for the Bay Area and sat on many regional, state and national transportation boards and committees.
 This included serving as Vice Chair for AASHTO's Project Management Technical Committee from 2016-2018.

 He graduated in 1988 from the University of Kansas with a B.S. in civil engineering.
-He is a member of the American Society of Civil Engineers (ASCE), the Project Management Institute and the International Association of Foundation Drilling.
+He is a member of the American Society of Civil Engineers (ASCE), the Project Management Institute, Women's Transportation Seminar (WTS) and the International Association of Foundation Drilling.

 Over the years, Davis has enjoyed significant involvement with youth sports in the city of Davis; he has served as president, board member, coach and volunteer.
 He and his wife Lori have two children.